 Some patients have puffiness from herniated fat without skin laxity.
 In these cases, Dr. Sullivan performs a “transconjunectival” blepharoplasty procedure, there is no external incision.
 The incision in this case is made inside the lower eyelid, through which Dr. Sullivan repositions or removes the excess fatty material.

 A certain degree of swelling and bruising is normal.
 Cold compresses, as well as head elevation when lying down, will help your recovery.
 In most cases, you are able to return to work and resume normal activities after one week.
 We advise our patients to wear sunglasses in the summer months following surgery in order to protect your eyelids from the sun and to help minimizing scarring.

-Upper Eyelid Lift (Blepharoplasty)
+Upper Eyelid Lift (Blepharoplasty) in Columbus

 When our friends and family members say we look tired, in most cases, they are referring to the aging changes they see around our eyes.
 Blepharoplasty is a surgical procedure designed to refresh the appearance around the eyes and create a more youthful look.
 An upper blepharoplasty or eyelid lift removes excess skin from the upper eyelids.